tengge1/ShadowEditor/README.md

 7. Fix the bug that the thumbnail cannot be set in the texture.
 8. Fix the error of adding gltf format model to the scene.
 9. Non-administrators cannot edit or delete other people's public scenes.
+10. Fix the bug that it will be `saved as` when save twice.

 ## v0.5.1 has Released